 Is Dropping Projects Always a Sign of Contrapreneurship?

-As Seth Godin has wonderfully explained in his famous book “The Dip,“ quitting smartly is also the factor for success.
+As Seth Godin has wonderfully explained in his famous book “The Dip,“ quitting smartly is also a factor for success in the business development plan.
 Every business goes through this hard phase of a dip after you already invested a lot of time and effort, but before you see the exponential growth.
 You need to learn whether or not you should quit in that phase.

-I have these thoughts about serial entrepreneurs also because I recently had some online chats with good examples.
-Namely, with people who are successfully developing their businesses after their PhD, Alican Noyan, and Lindy Ledohowski.
-I felt that in both these cases, the secret behind their success was that, they do exactly the opposite of what serial entrepreneurs do.
-Namely, they build upon the knowledge acquired over the lifetime.
+Examples of people who are successfully developing their businesses after their PhD, Alican Noyan, and Lindy Ledohowski.
+In both these cases, the secret behind their success is that, they do exactly the opposite of what serial entrepreneurs do.
+Namely, they build upon the knowledge acquired over their lifetime.

 Then, he integrated this new expertise with what he knew before and offered new services to his contacts from the academic world.
 And that’s how his business started.
-From what I know, Alican is now exploring new venues.
+Alican is now exploring new venues.
 He divides his time between short-term projects and more exploratory, long-term projects that might potentially lead to new startups.

 So, How Not to Build a Business?

 No doubt that Lindy and Alican are going to make it.
 Unlike serial entrepreneurs, they integrate all they learned over a lifetime into their businesses.
 They keep on learning, adjusting, and growing.
 They work on their personal development as well as professional development all the time.